brook-kassa/BITS-CloudReady-/README.md

 # BITS CloudReady™ – Simulated Business Network on AWS
-BITS CloudReady™ is a fully simulated business network on AWS.
-Built with secure VPC architecture, public/private subnets, compute, databases, IAM, monitoring, and failover, it demonstrates how Brooks IT Services delivers scalable, cost-optimized, and reliable cloud solutions for clients.
+BITS CloudReady™ is a fully simulated business network I built on AWS to show exactly what I can create for my clients.
+Using secure VPC architecture, public and private subnets, compute, databases, IAM, monitoring, and failover, it’s a live example of how I deliver scalable, cost-optimized, and reliable cloud solutions through Brooks IT Services.

 Project Overview

-This project simulates the cloud migration of a fictional mid-sized business.
+This project simulates the cloud migration of a fictional mid-sized company, using the same AWS patterns and best practices I apply for real clients.

-It implements real-world AWS architecture patterns for public web hosting, private backend systems, secure connectivity, monitoring, and failover.
+Whether you’re moving your first workloads to the cloud or upgrading an existing setup, this environment shows exactly how I can help you:

+* Host your public-facing applications and websites.

+* Keep sensitive data in secure, private backend systems.

+* Protect your business with security best practices and controlled access.

+* Monitor performance and costs so your infrastructure stays healthy and efficient.

 ## Architecture

-**Key Features:**
+**Key Features I’ve Implemented:**
 - Multi-tier **VPC architecture** with public/private subnets
 - **Public-facing web tier** (S3 + CloudFront + Route 53)
 - **Private compute tier** (EC2/Lambda)